cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ### InitChain State Updates

-During `InitChain`, the four volatile states, `checkState`, `prepareProposalState`, `processProposalState` and `deliverState` are set by branching the root `CommitMultiStore`.
+During `InitChain`, the four volatile states, `checkState`, `prepareProposalState`, `processProposalState` and `finalizeBlockState` are set by branching the root `CommitMultiStore`.
 Any subsequent reads and writes happen on branched versions of the `CommitMultiStore`.
 To avoid unnecessary roundtrip to the main state, all reads to the branched store are cached.